Our Gardening Year 2023

 March – Week 2:

 Away for a few nights, and wet cold weather with some snow, so limited work.
-Very late I pre-germinated tomato and leek seeds indoors on a damp kitchen towel, and on return, since a lot more rain was forecast, and snowdrop visitors have finished, began the planting out of the many named snowdrops in pots that were unsold, placing them into areas with none currently, as well as a couple of new forms from old Welsh sites, we were able to visit and get histories on whilst we were away.
+Very late I pre-germinated tomato and leek seeds indoors on a damp kitchen towel, and on return, since a lot more rain was forecast, and snowdrop visitors had finished, began the planting out of the many named snowdrops in pots that were unsold, placing them into areas with none currently, as well as a couple of new forms from old Welsh sites, we were able to visit and get histories on whilst we were away.

 March – Week 3:

 I painstakingly plant out the pre-germinated leek seed into several large pots, using my Ghillies forceps, in the barn on another day of wet and gloom and put them in the greenhouse.
-Last year they were planted outside, but it’s still so cold, I reckoned this would be a better plan.
+Last year they were planted outside, but it’s still so cold, that I reckoned this would be a better plan.
 Within a day, the first shoots were appearing.
 With the weather now locked into grey, wet, and windy, it’s perfect for moving snowdrops in the green.
 Initially, William and I tackled the “bank of peril” behind the house.
-W picked out holes in the shaley bank, whilst I source large snowdrop clumps and primrose seedlings, then followed behind W with a second ladder, planting both up and backfilling with compost.
+W picked out holes in the shaley bank, whilst I sourced large snowdrop clumps and primrose seedlings, then followed behind W with a second ladder, planting both up and backfilling with compost.
 No need to water in with the rain, and the hope is that in 2 or 3 years, the bank will have rivers of primrose and be carpeting with snowdrops.

 Like the current rivulet of self-sown ones, which gave me the idea.

 Later on Tuesday, we have our first trial of the recently acquired Pottipukti tree-planting device.
 It’s transformational.
 Initially working with W – I created the holes, which he dropped in the small snowdrop clumps, and backfilled.
 For the rest of the week, I work out a technique where I can do the whole job myself by just heeling the bulbs in with my boot, once dropped down the tube.
 No back bending, no kneeling, no head bobbing induced vertigo, just upright posture, with minimal rain issues, working from a tub of snowdrops clipped onto our Stihl strimmer shoulder harness clip, separated into small clumps of 5 or 6 bulbs, as I go.
-Made a YouTube video of using the PottiPutki on Friday, in a rare dry interlude.
+Made a YouTube video of using the Pottiputki on Friday, in a rare dry interlude.

 More bulb planting later in the week.
 Potted up pre-germinated tomato seeds.
 Another session of pothole filling.
 Wet all week and hospitality limited options.
 Another session logging up the felled ash with the Stihl Li-ion.